NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Consume Spell.md

 **Prerequisites** Counterspell
 * * *
-When you successfully [[Feats/Counterspell (Spontaneous)|Counterspell]] a spell of the tradition that matches your bloodline, you consume it, replenishing yourself with its energy.
+When you successfully [[Counterspell (Spontaneous)|Counterspell]] a spell of the tradition that matches your bloodline, you consume it, replenishing yourself with its energy.

 When you do, you are nourished as if you had eaten a meal and regain Hit Points equal to twice the level of the counteracted spell.